If you have acne-prone skin, sunscreen can feel like a gamble.

 - Non-comedogenic

-This is one of the most consistently recommended mineral sunscreens for breakout-prone skin.
+This formula is widely chosen for breakout-prone skin because it balances calming ingredients with a lightweight finish.
 It layers well under makeup and rarely feels heavy.

 Best for: Acne-prone skin with redness or sensitivity.